lazukars/Truss/README.md

 Modifiers
 ---------

-Modifiers are CSS classes that create unique *Block*, *Style*, and *Utility* components that have common namespaces.
+Modifiers are CSS classes that create unique *Block*, *Style*, and *Utility* components.
 For example, say there are two contianers that have the same *Block* component class .B--container.
 In order to create two unique containers, a modifier class can be added to each of the containers.

 	<style type="css">